 Swiss meringue buttercream is the cure for all of our frosting heartache.
 It is consistently smooth, glossy and stable to make our cakes and cupcakes shine.

-I’ve heard about but mostly ignored Swiss meringue buttercream because it involved a slightly more complicated process (plus a stove, which as you know I am a little averse to).
+I’ve heard about but mostly ignored Swiss meringue buttercream because it involved a slightly more complicated process.
 Then I saw this video by Thomas Joseph.
 He made it look sooo easy.

 But it was this excellent, step-by-step tutorial by Sweetapolita that finally convinced me to try.
 And my oh my, where have you been all my life Swiss meringue buttercream?

 FAQs and troubleshooting guide